HenryWain/HenryWain.github.io/README.md

-# PoliticianWebsite
+# Henry Wain Website
-A personal website for a fictitious politician.
-This is the cumulative assignment of CISC-282 from Queen's University.
+Henry Wain's Website, source for the theme is linked on the site.